namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 Adoption was gradual, but through repeated discussion and example-setting, the team began to converge on this approach.
 Over time, this improved reviewability and reduced friction in the code review process, helping unblock development work more quickly.

-## Automated ML platform repo search setup with a Bash script and screencast for the wiki, eliminating manual credential updates and data fetch steps., (2025-06-01)
-In our Git-based ML platform, new repositories are frequently added and removed, making it valuable to search them directly via the file system.
-Previously, setting up for such searches required a manual series of steps: updating temporary Git and Databricks credentials, and fetching the latest intake CSV containing new business data.
-I created a Bash script to automate these steps, guiding the user through the setup without needing to remember specific commands, thereby reducing cognitive load and startup time.
-The script syncs all relevant repositories for immediate use, and I recorded a video screencast to walk through the setup process for easier onboarding.

 ## Simplified Databricks package cache updates by replacing a convoluted streaming/event-hub setup with a clear client–server design and a scheduled Azure DevOps pipeline., (2025-05-29)
 Previously, adding new Python packages to our Databricks package cache relied on a convoluted two-part system: a continuously running streaming notebook listening to Event Hub messages, and a client-side Python wrapper that both pip installed packages locally and triggered the server-side notebook to install them again and cache the wheel files in ADLS.
 Both client and server code were complex and hard to follow.
 I refactored the client–server logic for clarity, replaced the Event Hub–driven streaming notebook with a simpler message-passing mechanism using timestamp-named files, and moved the server-side cache updater into an Azure DevOps pipeline running every six hours.
 This made the workflow easier to maintain and made the constantly running notebook redundant.
 And there is opportunity to stop it in the future.

-## Automated metadata sync from Databricks registry to Git, reducing bulky PRs to minimal, targeted changes., (2025-03-01)
-This was a small but necessary task: synchronizing metadata from our Databricks Central Model Registry (CMR) into Git version control.
-Over time, some metadata updates had been made directly in CMR without being reflected in Git, leaving us with drift between the two.

-Rather than manually reconciling dozens of differences, I wrote a script to compare CMR metadata with our Git-based JSON settings and automatically generate pull requests.
-At first, the pull requests were unwieldy because they rewrote the full settings.json files, making it difficult to review changes.
-To improve this, I refined the script to edit only the specific fields that had changed, producing cleaner, more focused pull requests.

-The outcome was a faster, less error-prone way to keep CMR and Git in sync, saving time on a tedious maintenance task while making version control history more meaningful.

-## Future-proofed a production ML pipeline by replacing CVE-flagged legacy scikit-learn with ONNX, modularizing shared inference logic, and validating output scores to high precision., (2025-08-20)
-I had a usecase where i had a multi notebook databricks ADF pipeline, where the scikitlearn used was an older version which was flagged by our pypi proxy with a medium CVE  but using a newer version 1.5.0 broke the model because of non backwards compatibility, so instead I used skl2onnx to convert the pipeline to onnx a object designed with backwards compatibility in mind , and then I updated the inference notebooks, also modularizing the parts loading the model and using it for scoring since it is used by both the scoring and top driver databricks notebooks, and I compared the spark dataframe score and top driver  results to previous  reference stable runs and got the same results proving my updates are non destructive.
-I also made updates to the feature engineering for reprodicibility, adding a new output copy because the previous scoring notebook logic  unfortunately over writes the feature engineering with additional data.
-So now i made the scoring notebook to read the new feature engineering separate output copy so that it can be rerun reproducibly and deterministically.
-And in order to test run the full pipeline, i adopted the new run databricks multi task job connecting my new notebooks, executing from git source directly, showing it is possible to step away from data factory orchestration where code is possible to be tampered with and into  run from source where tampering is not possible.

-## Resolved a flagged dependency vulnerability by removing an unused TensorFlow/Keras dependency and safely updating Transformers., (2025-09-24)
-I investigated a reported vulnerability in a predictive model repository related to TensorFlow, Keras, and Transformers dependencies.
-Although the issue initially appeared complex, I determined that TensorFlow was not actually used by the model and that Keras was being pulled in unnecessarily as a transitive dependency.

-By removing the unused TensorFlow/Keras dependency and updating Transformers, I resolved the vulnerability with minimal code changes and no functional impact to the model.
+## Automated ML platform repo search setup with a Bash script and screencast for the wiki, eliminating manual credential updates and data fetch steps., (2025-06-01)
+In our Git-based ML platform, new repositories are frequently added and removed, making it valuable to search them directly via the file system.
+Previously, setting up for such searches required a manual series of steps: updating temporary Git and Databricks credentials, and fetching the latest intake CSV containing new business data.
+I created a Bash script to automate these steps, guiding the user through the setup without needing to remember specific commands, thereby reducing cognitive load and startup time.
+The script syncs all relevant repositories for immediate use, and I recorded a video screencast to walk through the setup process for easier onboarding.

 ## Added a lightweight helper to automatically detect the active Databricks workspace (staging vs. production) via hostname, enabling safer environment-specific behavior without parameter drift., (2025-08-14)